tpalczew/HideFaces/README.md

   <img src="static/test_out.png" width="80%">
 </p>

-The tests.py scrip performs nine different tests that target different parts of the code.
+The tests.py script performs nine different tests that target different parts of the code.
 The tested parts are as follows:

 - function to calculate an intersection over union value for two bounding boxes